 Welcome to the Computer Science Department!

-This Department was established in 1967 as a BS only granting Department.
+USU added a Bachelor of Science (BS) in Computer Science to its degree programs in 1966, which was the first CS degree program in Utah (in the Applied Statistics Department).The Computer Science Department was established in 1982 as a BS-only granting Department.
 Over the years we have grown and strengthened all facets of our program.
 We now grant BS, MS, MCS, and PhD degrees.
 We have a diverse student body and faculty.
-For over a decade our undergraduate emphases in Science, Digital Systems, Information Systems, and now Bioinformatics have been ABET accredited.
-We are one of six Departments in the College of Engineering.
-At the graduate level our faculty perform research in a wide variety of fields.
+For over a decade our undergraduate emphases in Science, Digital Systems, Information Systems, and Bioinformatics have been ABET accredited.
+We are one of six Departments in the College of Science.
+At the graduate level, our faculty perform research in a wide variety of fields.
 Computer security, parallel systems, assistive technologies, data mining, software engineering, artificial intelligence, autonomous agents, and bioinformatics are all areas of active research.

 In addition to offering all of the educational and research opportunities of an outstanding Computer Science Department, we can also offer our students, faculty, and staff a lifestyle that is outdoor-oriented with access to all of the cultural experiences of a larger city.
 USU is located in Northern Utah’s beautiful Cache Valley in the city of Logan.
 With a population of 50,000 we have access to all of the amenities of a modern city, and are still only minutes away from outstanding ski areas, wilderness camping, mountain biking, etc. Logan is host to the nation’s longest one day bike race – LOTOJA, and the Top of Utah Marathon.
 In addition, Logan is within driving distance of some of America’s premier National Parks, including Zion, Bryce Canyon, Grand Teton, and Yellowstone.
 We are only about an hour away from the Salt Lake Valley with its international airport and world class cultural opportunities.